johannespetrat/OptML/README.md

 Author: Johannes Petrat

 ## Install
-Simply clone this repo and run 'pip install -e .' inside this directory
+Simply clone this repo and run `pip install -e .` inside this directory

 ## Features
 At the moment this library includes: